julsraemy/phd/src/thesis.md

 # Linked Open Usable Data for Cultural Heritage: Perspectives on Community Practices and Semantic Interoperability

-PhD in Digital Humanities, completed as part of the Graduate School of Social Sciences' (G3S) doctoral programme.
-The thesis was successfully defended on 18 November 2024, receiving an overall grade of _insigni cum laude_ (5.4 / 6).
+PhD Thesis in Digital Humanities, completed as part of the Graduate School of Social Sciences' (G3S) doctoral programme.

 PDF Version (e-dissertation) on the University of Basel's repository: (...)